 The Academic Welcome Experience provides students with a smooth and helpful transition to college life.
-Students will become familiar with campus life, academic requirements, student expectations, learning environments, and the many services and resources available to them.
-It is also an important time for forming relationships and connections with fellow students, program advisors, and other members of the Baker College community.
+Students will become familiar with campus life, academic requirements, student expectations, learning environments and the many services and resources available to them.
+It is also an important time for forming relationships and connections with fellow students, program advisors and other members of the Baker College community.

-Throughout the Academic Welcome Experience, students participate in a wide array of academic, intellectual, social, and professional experiences available at Baker College.
-Students connect with their advisors and participate in informational sessions aimed toward exploring career opportunities, networking with professionals in their fields, and sharing program information.
+Throughout the Academic Welcome Experience, students will participate either virtually or face-to-face, in a wide array of academic, intellectual, social and professional experiences available at Baker College.
+Students connect with their advisors and participate in informational sessions aimed toward exploring career opportunities, networking with professionals in their fields and sharing program information.

-General Education Program Requirements
+General Education Requirements